 How to pass underwriting without overspending

 The single biggest mistake practice owners make is layering extra products and writing checks for tools the carrier does not actually score.
-The sequence that works, in order of premium impact and cost-effectiveness:
+The sequence that works in practical order:

 Step 1 — MFA everywhere it counts

 Enable MFA on Microsoft 365 or Google Workspace, on the PMS admin accounts, and on every remote-access path the IT vendor uses.
-This is the cheapest move and it materially lowers premium.
+This is usually one of the cheapest control moves and one of the most important underwriting answers.
 It also closes the most common attack path.

 Step 2 — Deploy 24/7 MDR with identity coverage